LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 extremely weakened) and symbols `@` and `1` through `9` (never `0`).
 The currently chosen party pointman is highlighted on the map with yellow.
-The easiest way to control your team is to run a short distance with your pointman using Shift or LMB, switch the pointman with Tab, repeat.
+The easiest way to control your team is to run a short distance with your pointman using Shift-direction or LMB, switch the pointman with Tab, repeat.

 In open terrain, if you keep consistent distance between teammates, this resembles the leap frog infantry tactics, in which the immobile team members cover the movement of the others.
 For best effects,